panzerama/Monkey.INF/ActOne/SceneTwo.md

     Here, in the cheer and comfort of our eye,
     Our chiefest courtier, cousin, and our son.

-QUEEN GERTRUDE
+Hillary Clinton

-    Let not thy mother lose her prayers, Hamlet:
+    Let not thy mother lose her prayers, Omelet:
     I pray thee, stay with us; go not to Wittenberg.

-HAMLET
+Omelet

     I shall in all my best obey you, madam.

-KING CLAUDIUS
+Donald Trump

     Why, 'tis a loving and a fair reply:
     Be as ourself in Denmark.
 Madam, come;
-    This gentle and unforced accord of Hamlet
+    This gentle and unforced accord of Omelet
     Sits smiling to my heart: in grace whereof,
     No jocund health that Denmark drinks to-day,
     But the great cannon to the clouds shall tell,
     And the king's rouse the heavens all bruit again, Re-speaking earthly thunder.
 Come away.

-    Exeunt all but HAMLET
+    Exeunt all but Omelet

-HAMLET
+Omelet

     O, that this too too solid flesh would melt
     Thaw and resolve itself into a dew!